fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 -----------------------

-``estimate_neuromc_runtime_energy`` profiles real execution fragments and maps them to the fixed NeuroMC v1 constants and per-variable memory directions and multipliers.
-It is a source-aligned runtime adapter and does not reproduce the complete ZigZag mapping.
+``estimate_neuromc_runtime_energy`` profiles real execution fragments and maps them through the fixed NeuroMC weight-stationary FE/BE/WE mapping and v1 cost table.
+Results follow the executed branches, call counts, and tensor shapes;
+unexecuted modules do not enter the report.

+The author code uses ZigZag to derive MAC, partial-sum, and memory traffic from static workloads and mappings.
+SpikingJelly does not invoke ZigZag at runtime;
+it applies the same fixed 16x16 weight-stationary mapping to captured fragments.
+Both paths use the same loop dimensions, data-movement rules, and cost constants.
+The runtime calculation depends on fragment shapes, not network names or layer IDs.

 The convenience function always runs forward.
 Adding ``target`` and ``loss_fn`` runs backward; adding ``optimizer`` also estimates the optimizer stage.
 Use
 :class:`NeuroMCEnergyProfiler <spikingjelly.activation_based.op_counter.neuromc.core.NeuroMCEnergyProfiler>`